SinaParvaresh/firstFlutterApp/README.md

 ## Password Generator App
 This app will allow the user to sign in anonymously or through Google Sign-in.

-The user can then navigate to the password generation tab, and select the criteria to generate their own password.
+The user can then navigate to the password generation tab, and select the criteria to generate their own password and copy it to their clipboard.

 ## Documentation

 * [Flutter installation](https://docs.flutter.dev/get-started/install)
 * [Documentation](https://docs.flutter.dev/)

 ### Notes
 User authentication is currently not working properly.